Krishnashtami: Cast

-Audio
+Music

 The audio songs of this movie, along with a trailer was released in the "Maitri" annual festivities conducted at the Godavari Institute of Engineering and Technology.

 Reception

 A critic from Deccan Chronicle wrote that "Krishnashtami has a reasonable plot, but is let down by lazy execution and insipid performances".

 Box office

 Domestic

 Krishnashtami grossed ₹3.5 crore on the opening day at AP/Telangana box office making second best opener for Sunil after Maryada Ramanna.
 The film grossed ₹6 crore in its opening weekend.

 Overseas

 Krishnashtami collected $29,382 at the US box office in its first weekend.